-LEAs will need to ensure that all students are aware of and have access to state funding for collegereadiness tests.
+LEAs will need to ensure that all students are aware of and have access to available funding for these additional college-readiness tests.

-- Resources will be required to fund a broader administration of college-readiness tests. - TEA will monitor the use of funds to ensure LEAs are directing students to the testing opportunity.
+- Local or state resources will be required to fund a broader administration of college-readiness tests - TEA will monitor the use of funds to ensure LEAs are directing students to the testing opportunity

-- Recommended assessments may not be considered sufficiently aligned with the TEKS and therefore may not be approved by federal peer review. - ESSA-related accessibility requirements may not be available on the nationally recognized assessments for populations currently being assessed with STAAR A, an accommodated version of STAAR assessments for students with disabilities or other educational needs. - ESSA-related English language learner accessibility requirements may not be available on the nationally recognized assessments for English language learners (ELLs) currently being assessed with STAAR L, a linguistically accommodated version of STAAR assessments in mathematics, science, and social studies for use by English language learners.
+- Recommended assessments may not be considered sufficiently aligned with the TEKS and therefore may not be approved by federal peer review if the assessments serve as a substitute for federally required and approved state assessments - ESSA-related accessibility requirements may not be available on the nationally recognized assessments for populations currently being assessed with STAAR A, an accommodated version of STAAR assessments for students with disabilities or other educational needs - ESSA-related English language learner accessibility requirements may not be available on the nationally recognized assessments for English language learners (ELLs) currently being assessed with STAAR L, a linguistically accommodated version of STAAR assessments in mathematics, science, and social studies for use by English language learners

-- In the class of 2014, 200,943 Texas public high school graduates (66.3% of all graduates) took the SAT, ACT, or both examinations. - In the class of 2014, 50,346 graduates who took the SAT, ACT, or both examinations (25.1% of examinees) scored at or above criterion on the SAT (a combined score of 1110 on the critical reading and mathematics sections of the examination) or the ACT (a composite score of 24). - For the class of 2014, the average score for the SAT critical reading, writing, and mathematics sections combined was 1417.
-(The maximum score is 2400.) - For the class of 2014, the average ACT composite score was 20.6.
-(The maximum score is 36.)
+- In the class of 2014, 200,943 Texas public high school graduates (66.3% of all graduates) took the SAT, ACT, or both examinations. - In the class of 2014, 50,346 graduates who took the SAT, ACT, or both examinations (25.1% of examinees) scored at or above criterion on the SAT (a combined score of 1110 on the critical reading and mathematics sections of the examination) or the ACT (a composite score of 24). - For the class of 2014, the average score for the SAT critical reading, writing, and mathematics sections combined was 1417 out of a possible 2400. - For the class of 2014, the average ACT composite score was 20.6 out of a possible 36.